• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 As with any treatment, there are advantages and disadvantages to implant-supported dentures.

 Permanent dentures are expensive.
 They are an advanced type of treatment that requires more materials and more skill than other dental treatments, so they are more costly.
-They also require a longer treatment time since implants need to heal between their initial placement and when the dentures are placed.
+They also require a longer treatment time, since implants need to heal between their initial placement and the placement of the dentures.

 Lastly, while implant surgery is not painful, patients must undergo minor surgery for the implants.
 This does cause some discomfort, which not all are willing to undergo.